HD 179949 b

-HD 179949 b is an extrasolar planet discovered by the Anglo-Australian Planet Search at the Anglo-Australian Observatory, which orbits the star HD 179949.
+HD 179949 b, formally named Mastika, is an extrasolar planet discovered by the Anglo-Australian Planet Search at the Anglo-Australian Observatory, which orbits the star HD 179949.
 The planet is a so-called "hot Jupiter", a Jupiter-mass planet orbiting very close to its parent star.
 In this case, orbital distance is almost one-tenth that of Mercury from the Sun.
 One orbital revolution lasts only about 3 days.